Furnished Holiday Let (FHL) Tax

 For the holiday let to qualify, the following rules must be complied with.

-Rules for furnished holiday lettings for the 2019/2020 tax year
+Tax rules for furnished holiday lettings

 To make sure your property qualifies as a furnished holiday letting, it must be: